Why Are Dogs’ Lips Bumpy? [ANSWERED]

 To Protect Their Teeth

-One of the most common things everyone says is that dogs have serrated lips or bumps on lips because it helps them protect their teeth.
+One of the most common things everyone says is that dogs have serrated lips or bumps on their lips because it helps them protect their teeth.
 Dogs are not exactly the calmest animals.
 They go through wild behaviors and need to adapt to various environments to survive.
 Having bumpy lips keeps their teeth safe even if their mouth crashes into something hard.

 To Grab And Hold Things

 Dogs grab onto food and other things like toys or balls with their mouth.
-And the bumps help them get a better grip and ensure nothing falls off their mouth unless they want to.
+The bumps help them get a better grip and ensure nothing falls off their mouth unless they want to.
 That’s why we often notice that even the food our dogs are chewing seems to be hanging in its mouth but does not fall.

 To Keep Teeth Clean